 As the name implies, businesses only pay when someone clicks on the ad.

 These days, PPC is most effective when used in tandem with another effort like content marketing, because visitors need more information than can fit in an ad before they make a purchase decision.
+Consider targeting different audiences with unique appeals, such as calling out unique value propositions or promoting blog posts that address different audience needs.

 Website marketing is a full time commitment.